percona/percona-server-mongodb-operator/source/faq.rst

 How can I contact the developers?
 ================================================================================

-The best place to discuss Percona Distribution for MongoDB Operator with developers and other community members is the `community forum <https://forums.percona.com/categories/kubernetes-operator-percona-server-mongodb>`_.
+The best place to discuss |operator| with developers and other community members is the `community forum <https://forums.percona.com/categories/kubernetes-operator-percona-server-mongodb>`_.

 If you would like to report a bug, use the |operator| `project in JIRA <https://jira.percona.com/projects/K8SPSMDB>`_.